ErpNetDocs/info/information/try-our-system.md

 > [!TIP]
 >
-> Use the following sign-in details when asked by the log-in screen:
+> Use the following log-in credentials when asked by the sign-in screen:
 >
 > **User**: admin
 >